UBC-MDS/beautiful-jekyll/policies.md

 An “adequate acknowledgement” requires a detailed identification of the (parts of the) code reused and a full citation of the original source code that has been reused.

+## Use of LLMs

+- Use of LLMs on quizzes in MDS will be strictly prohibited.
+The purpose of our quizzes is to test your knowledge, not the LLMs.
+- In some assignments in MDS you will be explicitly asked to use LLMs so that you get practice working with them.
+- If you are not asked to use an LLM to solve a problem in MDS, you probably shouldn’t use them to directly solve the problem.
+By doing so you are only cheating yourself of the practice and learning you would get by solving the problem yourself.

 ## Leaves of Absence (medical or personal)

 Students in good academic standing may request long-term academic leave from the program for medical or personal reasons and return, within a year, to complete the MDS program.
 These requests must be discussed and submitted in writing to the MDS Leadership Team well in advance.
 Leaves can only start at the beginning of a term, which for MDS, is January 1st.
 It is also possible that the MDS course offerings and orders change from year-to-year.
 Hence, students who are on leave from the program may have to take their outstanding courses in in a different order than expected.
 Please be aware that fees and other costs (loss of student loans and bursaries) may apply depending on individual situations.